R. D. Laing Collection

 Acquisition of MS Laing was generously supported by the National Fund for Acquisitions and the Friends of Glasgow University Library.
 Cataloguing was completed with funding from the Wellcome Trust, who also funded the conservation, transfer to digital format and audio transcription of MS Laing Add 1.
 Technical advice and support was provided by the Scottish Screen Archive (National Library of Scotland).

-Access: due to the sensitive nature of some of this material, it is necessary to complete an application form before access will be permitted to MS Laing or MS Laing Add 1 and an appointment may be required.
-Please contact us well in advance of planning your visit.
-The application form can be downloaded here – please complete, sign and send to Special Collections.
-If you have any queries please contact:email@example.com:
+Access: due to the sensitive nature of some of this material, it is necessary to complete an application form before access will be permitted and an appointment may be required.
+Please contact us well in advance of planning your visit:firstname.lastname@example.org

 How to find material from the R. D. Laing Collection